LtFarfetchd/me/README.md

 ## BugFixes:

 - when clicking on `GradientMenuItem`s, have it scroll so that the top of the section is below the bottom of the menu container
+- make sure the `GradientMenu` doesn't activate `GradientMenuItem`s as it scrolls through them after clicks

 ## Improvements: